-Usage analysts can now filter out user sessions in the Visit Browser that contain specific events they do not want to review.
-For example, they may want to analyze user sessions containing a specific query, but in which no support cases were created. [more]
+Usage analysts can now filter out user sessions in the Visit Browser that contain specific events they don’t want to review.
+For example, they may want to analyze user sessions containing a specific query, but in which no support cases were created.
+[Learn more]

 Create Global Custom Dimensions